Kardashian Promotional Gimmick: Kendall Jenner Nipple Show Reaches New Low

 Other models who joined her on the catwalk while wearing lingerie-inspired looks included Stella Maxwell, Joan Smalls, and Naomi Campbell.
 This was the first time that Kendall was making her first runway appearance in this season of the 2017 NYFW.

-Kendall was in high demand during the NYFW for she also catwalked for the Alexander Wang’s Spring 2017 show.
-She was dressed conservatively this time though as she wore leather bottoms, a leather mock turtleneck a leather choker and booties in a Goth-inspired look.
+Kendall was in high demand during the NYFW as she also catwalked for the Alexander Wang’s Spring 2017 show.
+She was dressed conservatively this time, though as she wore leather bottoms, a leather mock turtleneck a leather choker and booties in a Goth-inspired look.

 While Kendall clearly is a model of the moment, she is one record as saying that there isn’t one particular standard for beauty.
 In a Q&A for an upcoming issue of Vogue magazine, the reality television star comes across as deep and philosophical as she tackled the March theme of the magazine ‘No norm is the new norm’.